Tax credits: Tax credits and coronavirus

 Shaun and Amber each work 16 hours a week and have two children.
 They receive the 30 hour element in their tax credits.
 Shaun is temporarily laid-off from his job and Amber continues to work 16 hours a week.
 The couple continue to receive the 30 hour element because they qualified for it before they were impacted by coronavirus.

 We are aware that there is an anomaly in the legislation which means that couples with children who did not qualify for the 30 hour element prior to coronavirus but who take on additional work such that they will qualify, are excluded..
-We have raised the issue with HMRC and will provide an update as soon as possible.
+We have raised the issue with HMRC.

 Childcare support continues as normal for those who meet the relevant conditions and incur childcare costs.
 We explain the conditions to claim the childcare element in the main section of our website.